UHDanke/gd_docs/README.md

 Everything in this document has been deduced using in-game tests.
 As such, there might be factual errors or misinterpretations despite rigorous testing.
 I made these notes for me to have a reference i can check anytime.
 I can understand them, i cannot guarantee you will.

 Report any issues or suggestions by raising an issue on this repo.
-Responses and fixes may take a couple days / weeks.

 ### Links
 * [Easings Graphs & Tables](https://docs.google.com/spreadsheets/d/e/2PACX-1vRD8SRDrZWaDEqowrnnqCgJnp3mU2FC5mah8tCFuZOFX1KUnR1DrZNIfBwvmAdaO62NDBcMU4CV2e-p/pubhtml)